Copyright Daily Fintech Advisers Ltd.

 Incumbents could easily coopt Wave 2 ventures, but cannot control Wave 3.

 Wave 2 was an era of pugnacious public talk, but with private negotiations around partnership and collaboration.
 Banks needed startups and vice versa.
 Wave 3 is harder for incumbents to control.
-Wave 3 is not being financed by incumbent VCs and this wave of ventures need less capital, because they don’t need to buy giant server farms in order to scale (the user’s machines are the servers).
+Wave 3 is being financed by ICOs not incumbent VCs and this wave of ventures need less capital, because they don’t need to buy giant server farms in order to scale (the user’s machines are the servers).
 There is still a lot of opportunity for incumbents to add value, but incumbents do not control the pace of change.

 A lot of the activity around “enterprise blockchain” is an attempt by incumbents to get back to the “good old days” of Wave 1 when they controlled the pace of change.
 As Andreas Antonopolous points out, many conversations with Banks start with “we are not interested in Bitcoin, more in the underlying Blockchain technology”.
 Then when Blockchain technology becomes divided into permissioned and permissionless, the conversation shifts to ““we are not interested in Blockchain, more in the underlying Distributed Ledger Technology (DLT)”.
 At that point they take a call from their favoured enterprise software vendor about their latest version with its DLT features.
 This would be like Kodak upgrading their ERP system to deal with the disruption from digital photography.